 How does it work?

-Easy – open the app, enter your PIN and start logging details of the incident, following the prompts.
+Easy – open the app, enter your PIN and follow the prompts to start logging details of the incident.

 Once you have saved the incident, you can delete any photos or videos you’ve added from your phone, confident that these and all the incident details are logged on a secure server for when you need them.

 You can recall the data to your phone or request a full report of all the incidents you’ve recorded from SWRC, whenever you wish.

 Giving this incident report to the police means they are less likely to take your phone as evidence, if you choose to report.

 Why is the app a helpful way of recording incidents?